Gwyn's Blog

 On Wednesday I had a fine old day wandering around the city’s graveyards and markets enjoying the colourful celebration that is the Day of the Dead.
 If anything I was doing the tour a bit early as things really kick off in the evening and the following day.
 On the plus side I got to take lots of photos without being too much in the way.

 First off I went to the Panteon de Mezquitan which is a huge, fairly posh graveyard.
-The usual silence of the place was interupted by the officials reminding everyone through a huge speaker system to pay for another year’s “storage” for their deceased and to be watch out for “criptas fragiles”.
+The usual silence of the place was interrupted by the officials reminding everyone through a huge speaker system to pay for another year’s “storage” for their deceased and to be watch out for “criptas fragiles”.
 Another reason to visit during the day is you’re less likely to fall into fragile crypts and open graves, which would put a damper on anyone’s evening… Everyone had bought their flowers in the market opposite.
-They’re called Cempazuchil (there are many alternate spellings, zempoalxochitl, zempazúchil or “Twenty-Flower”) which are African Marigolds and are the offical Day of the Dead flower, representing the Sun, the source of all life put on the graves to attract the dead to the offerings.
+They’re called Cempazuchil (there are many alternate spellings, zempoalxochitl, zempazúchil or “Twenty-Flower”) which are African Marigolds and are the official Day of the Dead flower, representing the Sun, the source of all life put on the graves to attract the dead to the offerings.
 And if you’re planning on buying them, you’re best off avoiding these 2 or three days of hyperinflation.

 In the same market you can also stock up on your “Pan de Muertos” Bread of the Dead, a slightly sweet, brioche-like affair with skull and bone shapes moulded onto it.